 Build your own surfboard headboard.

 Whether you live at the beach or just wish you did, creating a surfboard headboard is a great way to liven up your bedroom with some ocean-inspired appeal.
 Despite her lack of experience and limited collection of tools, JZ managed to create this gorgeous piece.
 "This headboard is proof that with enough determination, you can make anything you put your mind to," she says.
 (And you can follow along to make your own surfboard headboard with the full tutorial here.)

 Create a sola flower centerpiece.

-Even if you don't have a green thumb, you can still add some natural elements to your space with this sola wood flower centerpiece, via Just Might DIY.
+Want to add some natural elements to your space but not great with plants?
+Try this sola wood flower centerpiece, via Just Might DIY.
 "A little bit of water mixed with craft paint, and you can dip dye these amazing [sola wood] flowers and create a beautiful centerpiece that will last," says JZ.